Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Deviations from Pre-registration

 \section{Deviations from Pre-registration}

-We pre-register our analyses on OSF.\footnote{Pre-registration materials at https://osf.io/gze65?view\_only=03f45025105a42b1b50cd6936ece06d0.} We also report the following deviations from our pre-registration.
-First, we split community values into two separate hypotheses as we found perceived inclusion and diversity were measuring distinct constructs.
+We pre-register our analyses on OSF.
+We also report the following deviations from our pre-registration.
+First, we change our statistical model to include a crossed random effect between subreddit and participant, as we are capturing multiple observations per subreddit per participant.
+We updated our power analysis with this updated model to reach our target sample size of 270 responses.
+Second, we split community values into two separate hypotheses, as we found perceived inclusion and diversity were measuring distinct constructs.
 We also updated the wording on our hypotheses to mention incongruent viewpoints.
-Second, we changed how we measured \textit{Content Removal Rate}.
+Third, we changed how we measured \textit{Content Removal Rate}.
 In the pre-registration, we had planned to use 500 posts sampled from each subreddit; however, during analysis, we found this method underreported the amount of content removal compared to results from prior work~\cite{jhaver2019does}.
 Thus, we decided to rely on Pushshift data~\cite{pushshift2023dumps}, which gave us access to a larger corpus of posts.
-Third, we remove the variable \textit{Mod Ratio} from our models since it was correlated with \textit{Content Removal Rate}.
+Fourth, we remove the variable \textit{Mod Ratio} from our models since it was correlated with \textit{Content Removal Rate}.
 For robustness, we replicate our results using \textit{Mod Ratio} as our measure for community moderation, finding similar results.
-We also added a random effect for subreddit.
-Finally, we conducted additional analyses using \textit{Upvote Likelihood} as our dependent variable.
+Finally, we conducted additional analyses using \textit{Upvote Likelihood} as our dependent variable, which are presented as post-hoc analyses.